jeskodes/Example_Playwright_Tests_CSharp/README.md

 2. User logs in and goes to the reports page
 3. Clicks "Add Chart" and selects "Pie Chart"
 4. Takes a screenshot of the chart
-5. Compares it with a saved "good" version to check nothing broke
+5. Compares it with a saved "good" version to verify the chart displays as expected.

 **Why this is important:** Charts can break when code changes or CSS updates.
 Visual regression testing catches these bugs automatically before users see them.